jhowbhz/myzap-sdk-php/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.4-8892BF.svg?style=flat-square)](https://php.net/)

 ## Description
-> With this package it is possible to consume the free API's from the website <a href="https://apibrasil.com.br" target="_blank"> APIGratis </a> , in a simple way.
+> This package use is myzap versions free or paid

 ## Important notice
 > ⚠️<strong>Beta tester version</strong>, some or more features may not work perfectly, do not use in production environment.